ringcentral/ringcentral-web-phone/README.md

 ## Browser Compatibility

 Currently, we officially support Google Chrome browser.
-Official support for Firefox and Safari browsers are coming soon.
+Other browsers may work as well but they are not tested.

 ## Network Requirements